wombleton/gitlaw-nz/acts/M/Major Events Management Act 2007.md

     _propels_ means intentionally setting an object in motion in any manner, including, for example, throwing, kicking, dropping, or rolling.

-    (3) A person who commits an offence against this section is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000\.
+    (3) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $5,000\.

+    Section 27(3): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Permanently protected emblems and words